qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 $ ./bin/cluster app.js
 {% endhighlight %}

-and the wrapper adds all the cluster functionality, without requiring you to change anything in the app.
+The wrapper adds all the cluster functionality, without requiring us to change anything in the app.js.

 ### Heartbeat Checks